Frequently asked questions

 How do I pay my rent?

-You can either pay the full year’s rent upfront, or you can choose to pay 9 monthly instalment amounts (1st payment due before move-in, thereafter payments due by the 10th of each month).
-Full details about costs and how you can make payments are available on our costs and payment page.
+Home and Rest of UK students – you can pay either the full year’s rent upfront or choose to pay across 9 monthly instalments (1st payment due before move-in, thereafter payments due by the 20th of each month September to April).

 What if I can’t pay the rent on time?